Gasteinh/DSMVC/README.txt

 # Due to the divergence based loss may fail into inferior local optima, there may be some fluctuations in the running results, which can be improved by more attempts.

 # Acknowledgements
-We thank the Pytorch implementation on SiMVC https://github.com/DanielTrosten/mvc.
+We thank the PyTorch implementation on SiMVC https://github.com/DanielTrosten/mvc.